-- Completion of a minimum of 70 earned credits, which must contain - 20 credits in core courses, - a 3 credit summer semester at Universities abroad/Minor project in lieu of the foreign visit, - one exposure project of 4 credits, - one major project of 31 credits, two refresher courses of 2 credits, and - at least 6 elective course credits. - A student must obtain a minimum CGPA of 6 to be eligible for the award of the MA (PP&SD) degree.
+- Completion of a minimum of 70 earned credits, which must contain - 32 credits in core courses, - a 4 credit summer semester at Universities abroad/Minor project in lieu of the foreign visit, - one major project of 30 credits, and - at least 4 elective course credits. - A student must obtain a minimum CGPA of 6 to be eligible for the award of the MA (PP&SD) degree.